 Medical clerks handle business affairs in a healthcare provider's office.
 Associate degree programs in medical billing and coding are available totally online or as combinations of online and on-campus learning.
 The programs usually require two years of study.
-Graduates are prepared to work in occupations including medical secretary or clerk, medical claims analyst, billing controller, claims assistant and patient account representative.
+For some online courses, students may need to have access to video conferencing equipment.

 Associate Degree in Medical Billing and Coding